 |Length of experience in KGHM Polska Miedź S.A.||<5 years||5-10 years||11-20 years||>20 years|

-Declaration on human rights protection
+human rights pOLICY

 Responsible supply chain policy

-It is important to underline the fact that the KGHM Group does not tolerate, support, contribute to or benefit from:
+We do not tolerate, support, contribute to or benefit from:

-- Violations of international humanitarian law,
+• violations of international humanitarian law,

 Management System – ISO Standards